pqrs-org/Karabiner-Elements/README.md

 ![Screen Shot](https://raw.githubusercontent.com/starsy/Karabiner-Elements/master/Screen%20Shot.png)

- Please be aware that the config file format and file name is different than the original Karabiner's.
-Below is an example section:
+ **_Please be aware that the config file format and file name is different than the original Karabiner's.
+Below is an example section from $HOME/.config/karabiner/karabiner2.json:_**
  ```javascript
  ...
  "simple_modifications": [